At-Home Supportive Cancer Care for Advanced Cancer

 The trial information does not specify whether you need to stop taking your current medications.
 It is best to discuss this with the trial coordinators or your healthcare provider.

-What data supports the effectiveness of the treatment Supportive Oncology Care at Home for advanced cancer?
+What evidence suggests that the Supportive Oncology Care at Home program is effective for advanced cancer care?

 Ryan D Nipp, MD